Onboard Mission Replanning for Adaptive Cooperative Multi-Robot Systems: Introduction

-The mTSP class of problems are NP-hard~\cite{nphard} with the total number of possible mission plans scaling as $\frac{\left(n+m-1\right)!}{2\left(m-1\right)!}$, where $n$ is the number of tasks and $m$ is the number of agents.
-Reinforcement Learning (RL) techniques, especially those using Attention mechanisms (e.g. GAT; Graph Attention Networks), have proven to be effective at overcoming these scaling issues and efficiently solving TSP \citet{bello2017neuralcombinatorialoptimizationreinforcement,deudon, hgpn}, mTSP~\cite{rl4co}, or other similar multi-agent problems \citet{kool2019attentionlearnsolverouting, mvmoe}.
-These methods are able to scale to larger problems than exact solvers such as CPLEX~\cite{cplex2009v12}, are faster at execution time and generalise better than heuristic methods~\cite{surveyrl, rl4co, surveyml} such as the Lin-Kernighan heuristic~\cite{lkh3}, show more consistent and generalisable performance than metaheuristic methods~\cite{turner_fast_2018, Li_2020}, and can be deployed on edge devices as lightweight models~\cite{8947146}.
-However, no work to date has addressed the replanning problem as outlined above.
-Several studies have made one of the required adaptations, e.g. multiple depots, where agents start and finish at different locations ~\citet{shi_multi-agent_2023,ucl_multi_robot} or cooperative tasking \citet{nazari2018reinforcementlearningsolvingvehicle}, but none have considered more than one together, and no previous studies have considered nodes with variable time costs (Table \ref{tab:gat_lit_table}), which is a fundamental requirement.
+These methods are able to scale to larger problems than exact solvers such as CPLEX~\cite{cplex2009v12}, are faster at execution time and generalize better than heuristic methods~\cite{surveyrl, rl4co, surveyml} such as the Lin-Kernighan heuristic~\cite{lkh3}, show more consistent and generalizable performance than metaheuristic methods~\cite{turner_fast_2018, Li_2020}, and can be deployed on edge devices as lightweight models~\cite{8947146}.

+But despite its real-world importance, no work to date has addressed the replanning problem as outlined above.
+Several studies have made one of the required adaptations, e.g. multiple depots, where agents start and finish at different locations~\citet{shi_multi-agent_2023,ucl_multi_robot, dpn} or cooperative tasking \citet{nazari2018reinforcementlearningsolvingvehicle}, but none have considered more than one together, and no previous studies have considered nodes with variable time costs (Table \ref{tab:gat_lit_table}), which is a fundamental requirement.
 Similarly, most prior research has focused on high-performance computing systems with GPUs, with limited investigation of deployment on ground robots~\cite{ucl_multi_robot} or CPUs~\cite{nazari2018reinforcementlearningsolvingvehicle}.
-And whilst \cite{mvmoe, nazari2018reinforcementlearningsolvingvehicle} developed a single neural solver for different problem variants or numbers of agents, they did not consider varying numbers of tasks.
-Our work aims to fill this critical gap, developing a cooperative replanning solver that is suitable for edge deployment and real-world on-board application.
+And whilst \cite{mvmoe, nazari2018reinforcementlearningsolvingvehicle, dpn, parco}, developed a single neural solver for different problem variants, numbers of agents or depots, they did not consider varying numbers of tasks.
+Our work fills this critical gap, developing a cooperative replanning solver that is suitable for edge deployment and real-world on-board application.